Join us and you’ll shape more than just your career

 Conducting investigations on behalf of a firm and providing recommendations to help them determine appropriate next steps

 Supporting an organisations response to identified regulatory breaches, such as sanctions breaches or instances of money laundering, bribery or corruption

 Helping clients of all shapes and sizes, from FS and non-FS regulated sectors, as well as corporates.
 We support businesses who make a major contribution to the growth of the economy in the UK and beyond.

 What you’ll be doing:

-Be aware of the wide range of Grant Thornton services and spot opportunities to sell those services to clients whilst articulating and promoting Financial Crime services to other departments.
+Be aware of the wide range of Grant Thornton services and spots opportunities to sell those services to clients whilst articulating and promoting Financial Crime services to other departments.

-Set deadlines for self and junior team members and achieves them.
+Sets deadlines for self and junior staff and achieves them.

 Work effectively with all members of the team, building respect of peers and junior team members.

 Take responsibility for assigned areas, including having work reviewed and supporting the engagement manager in monitoring time and budget progress.

 Have a good knowledge of technical matters relevant to Financial Crime, including MLR2017, CFA2017, BA2010, JMLSG, and FATF guidance.